Dimension 1 - Social Strategy

 1.A.1.3 The strategy describes how the provider's products and services create positive change for clients.

 Whereas indicator 1.A.1.2. focuses on what specific benefits the provider seeks to create, this indicator focuses on how the provider plans to achieve them.
-The idea is to define what specific products and services will lead to what specific activities by clients which will in turn result in what types of outcomes for clients.
+The idea is to define what specific products and services will lead to what specific activities and behavioural changes by clients which will, in turn, result in what types of outcomes for clients.
 This can also refer to the provider’s “theory of change.”
-The ultimate purpose is to encourage financial inclusion, improve capacity to cope with risks and vulnerability, and contribute to an improved economic situation.
+The ultimate purpose is to encourage responsible financial inclusion, improve capacity to cope with risks and vulnerability, and contribute to an improved economic situation.

 Scoring guidance

-- Score “yes” if the provider’s strategy or annual report states how clients will use its products and services, and how in turn that will result in positive changes in clients’ lives.
+• Score “yes” if the provider’s strategy or annual report states how clients will use its products and services, and how, in turn, that will result in positive changes in clients’ lives and if the board and senior management have a clear and consistent understanding of this.

-- Score “no” if no document mentions the how the provider’s products and services create change, or if Board/management cannot share their view on this.
+• Score “no” if no document mentions the how the provider’s products and services create change, or if board / senior management cannot share their view on this.

 Sources of information